jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

 === "LTS"

-    - [ ] Create a branch from the previous LTS.
+    - [ ] Create a branch from the LTS release feeder branch.
-        * Example: `git checkout -b 8.0.3 upstream/8.0.2`.
+        * Example: `git checkout -b 8.0.3 upstream/9-lts`.
     - [ ] Update VERSION variable in CMakeLists.txt.
     - [ ] Check RELEASE_STAGE variable in CMakeLists.txt is set to `stable`.
     - [ ] Update the `run` section to include any new packages and remove any packages that are no longer needed.